 For its part, Law 40/2015, of 1 October, on the Legal Regime of the Public Sector, entailed several modifications to Government Law 50/1997, of 27 November, which became effective in October 2016.
-Specifically, it involved the incorporation of a new Article on the drafting of any standards which are to have legal and regulatory force, in which it is stated that a public consultation must be carried out through the web portal of the competent department prior to the drafting of the text, wherein the opinion of the subjects potentially affected by the future standard and of the most representative organisations will be sought if the standard affects the legitimate rights and interests of individuals.
+Specifically, it involved the incorporation of a new Article on the drafting of any standards which are to have legal and regulatory force, in which it is stated that a public consultation shall be carried out through the web portal of the competent department prior to the drafting of the text, wherein the opinion of the subjects potentially affected by the future standard and of the most representative organisations will be sought if the standard affects the legitimate rights and interests of individuals.
 Once the text of the standard has been drafted, it is again submitted to public information (a procedure that was already provided for in Law 50/1997 before the amendment introduced in 2015, as well as in Spanish Royal Decree 1440/2010).

 At the international level, the CSN has continued to collaborate in the Working Group on Public Communication of the NEA/OECD Regulatory Activities Committee, sharing experiences and good practices regarding regulatory body communication.
+Likewise, the CSN actively participates in the ENSREG Working Group on Communication and Transparency.